ghassanSaliby123/Guide-to-Git/03-Visual merge-diff tool /README.md

 Get the commit ID through `git log` then `git diff <ID1> <ID2>`
 - We can compare the last 2 commits `git diff HEAD HEAD^` since HEAD^ refers to last commit -1
 ### Compare the local master branch with the remote repository
-`git diff main origin/main` since main is the local branch and origin/main is remote repository name/remote bbranch name
+`git diff main origin/main` since main is the local branch and origin/main is remote_repository_name/remote_branch_name